afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/RelativeRotaryEncoder/RelativeRotaryEncoder_en.md

 - First parameter is the GPIO assigned to `CLK` or `A`.
 - Second parameter is the GPIO assigned to `DT` or `B`.
+- Third parameter is the assigned input number for clockwise rotation.
+- Fourth parameter is the assigned input number for counter-clockwise rotation.
-- Third paramater must be set to `true` when "alternate encoding" is in place (optional parameter, defaults to `false`).
+- Fifth paramater must be set to `true` when "alternate encoding" is in place (optional parameter, defaults to `false`).
 Give a try to this parameter if your encoder does not work properly.

 For example, let's say that a bare bone rotary encoder has `A` attached to GPIO 33 and `B` attached to GPIO 25: